 0-1 times red meat (= about 2 offers / month)

-It is important to note that it is the experts are the ones to advise and manage a condition or eating disorder in any case, and in no way do we intend to replace or replace them.
+It is important to note that it is the experts are the ones to advise and manage a condition or eating disorder in any case, and in no way do we intend to replace them.

 We would like to point out that our sources come from the publication of the well-known Clinical Dietitian – Nutritionist Dimitris Grigorakis at https://www.palirria.com, https://www.cnn.gr, www.mayoclinic.org, http: //www.geofood.gr/ and https://en.wikipedia.org